 The stacked bar chart in excel is a type of bar chart in excel which is used to represent data in the form of bars, the bars are the representation of different segments or categories, a stacked bar chart is used to show a comparison between different types of data in their values.

-It is easy to differentiate the whole chart and elements of the bar applying the separate formatting to each element of the bar.
-In this article, we are going to understand the stacked bar chart by covering the following sections
+It is easy to differentiate the whole chart and elements of the bar by applying the separate formatting to each element of the bar.
+In this article, we are going to understand the stacked bar chart by covering the following sections.

 How to Create a Stacked Bar Chart in Excel?

 In excel, these charts are available in different options such as 2D bars, 2D 100% stacked bars, 3D bars, and 3D 100% stacked bars are available.
 Several basic steps are followed to use and create the stacked bar chart in Excel.

 Below are the examples to be considered.